 This easy corn chowder can use frozen or fresh corn for a delicious soup bursting with corn flavor!
 It's easy to customize with whatever you have in your house.
+It can also be made vegan!

 The other day I found a package of corn in my freezer.
 And during these times where we're trying to use up everything we have and not make frequent trips to the grocery store...
 I thought "CORN CHOWDER!"